Ulm campaign: Austrian plans and preparations

+On 9 September 1805, an Austrian army directed by Mack but under the nominal command of General der Kavallerie Archduke Ferdinand Karl Joseph of Austria-Este crossed the frontier into the Electorate of Bavaria without a declaration of war.
+It was hoped that the Austrian army, would compel the Bavarian army to join the Third Coalition against France.
+However, the Bavarian elector had signed a secret treaty with France and moved his army north to Würzburg in order to rendezvous with French forces.
+By 18 September, Mack's army was arrayed near Ulm where it watched the Black Forest to the west.
+Mack expected that it would take the French two months to react, but Emperor Napoleon's Grand Army was already on the march and by 24 September it was on the Rhine River.

+Mack's initial deployment of the Austrian army was as follows.
+FML Johann Kollowrat with 24 battalions was posted at Ulm.
+FML Michael von Kienmayer guarded Mack's right rear on the Danube River at Ingolstadt with 6 battalions and 16 squadrons.
+The other forces lay farther south.
+They were FML Karl Philipp, Prince of Schwarzenberg with 21 battalions and 46 squadrons near Ravensburg, FML Franz Xaver von Auffenberg with 14 battalions and 8 squadrons at Kempten, FML Franz Jellacic with 19 battalions and 8 squadrons at Lindau on Lake Constance, and FML Franz von Werneck with 15 battalions and 8 squadrons at Landsberg am Lech.
+Altogether, the Austrian army in Bavaria numbered 66,000 infantry and 9,000 cavalry.
+Mack expected that the French army would attack from the west.

-General Mack thought that Austrian security relied on sealing off the gaps through the mountainous Black Forest area in Southern Germany that had witnessed much fighting during the campaigns of the French Revolutionary Wars.
+Mack thought that Austrian security relied on sealing off the gaps through the mountainous Black Forest area in southern Germany that had witnessed much fighting during the campaigns of the French Revolutionary Wars.
 Mack believed that there would be no action in central Germany.
 Mack decided to make the city of Ulm the centerpiece of his defensive strategy, which called for a containment of the French until the Russians under Kutuzov could arrive and alter the odds against Napoleon.
 Ulm was protected by the heavily fortified Michelsberg heights, giving Mack the impression that the city was virtually impregnable from outside attack.

 Fatally, the Aulic Council decided to make Northern Italy the main theater of operations for the Habsburgs.
 Archduke Charles was assigned 95,000 troops and directed to cross the Adige River with Mantua, Peschiera, and Milan as the initial objectives.
 The Austrians based an army of 72,000 men on Ulm.
 Nominally commanded by Archduke Ferdinand, the army's real authority was Mack.
 Austrian strategy required that Archduke John with 23,000 troops secure the Tyrol and provide the link between his brother Charles's army and his cousin Ferdinand's army.
 The Austrians also detached individual corps to serve with the Swedish in Pomerania and the British in Naples, though these were designed to confuse the French and divert their resources.